piroor/tweetbot.sh/README.md

      * group: `morning`
      * alias: nothing
      * monologue: `Good morning!`
+   * `-morning 10`
+     * group: `morning`
+     * valiation: nothing
+     * response message: specified with the index `10`, so, the tenth message in the definition file will be removed.

 This command unregisters an existing monologue and alias of the time span group.
 Both alias and message are optional.